noandrea/distill/README.md

 There are 3 ways to set an expiration for a short id:

 - TTL (seconds)
 - Epiration date
 - Max requests

 The three options can be configured globally or per short id, the value specified for the short id takes always precedence over the global configuration.

-For the *TTL* and the *expiration date* the actual expiration is selected as ` max ( creation_date + ttl, expiration_date) `
+For the _TTL_ and the _expiration date_ the actual expiration is selected as `max ( creation_date + ttl, expiration_date)`

 > !!! the expiration is set upon short id creation, changing global configuration
 > will not affect the short ids already set !!!

+For redirects, the expiration url redirect takes precedence over the exhaustion url redirect.

+If no redirects are set for exhausted / expired url then a `404` is returned.

 ## Backup / Restore